Radinax/React-Personal-Blog-Gatsby/src/pages/10-redux-toolkit/index.md

 ## When to use

-This is the default way of using Redux for almost every case, its easier and the new utilities makes everything straight forward.
+This is the default way of using Redux for almost every case, it's easier and the new utilities makes everything straight forward.

 ## Installing dependencies

-For an alredy created project:
+For an already created project:

     yarn add @redux/toolkit